yhayase/skk-vscode/memory-bank/projectbrief.md

 0.0.2

 ## Development Focus
-The current development focus is on implementing the dictionary registration feature, which allows users to add new word-reading pairs to their user dictionary.
+The current development focus is on implementing dictionary management features:
+1. The dictionary registration feature, which allows users to add new word-reading pairs to their user dictionary
+2. The candidate deletion feature, which allows users to remove unwanted entries from their dictionary during conversion